 6. Eat seafood

 Indulge in a fresh seafood feast at Seafood International Market and Restaurant.
-Based at the East Coast Parkway, this great restaurant’s motto is “If it swims, we have it.”
-Choose from fresh live seafood or order from the set of a la carte menus.
+Based on the East Coast Parkway, this great restaurant’s motto is “If it swims, we have it.”
+Choose from fresh live seafood or order from the set of la carte menus.
 The famous Lankan Crab in a homemade signature Thai curry sauce is a must-do food experience.
 Visit Seafood International Market and Restaurant here.

 7. Eat dumplings

-Dim Sum is no joke in Singapore, so head to 126 Eating House in Geylang for a great experience.
+Dim Sum is no joke in Singapore, head directly to 126 Eating House in Geylang for a great experience.
 This rough and ready locals haunt isn’t known for its decor, it’s known for serving dang good dim sum and affordable prices.
 The fried prawn roll, fried carrot cake, signature tofu stick and custard buns are all must-try dishes.
 Geylang is the red-light district in Singapore, but don’t worry too much because it is still Singapore.
 Visit 126 Eating House here.

 8. Eat crab

-Sit down to a delicious fresh crab and an icy cold tiger beer at the Happy Crab in Geylang.
+Sit down to a delicious fresh crab and an icy cold Tiger beer at the Happy Crab in Geylang.
 Delicious fresh crabs are served with a selection of home-made chilli sauces and mayonnaise or you can eat it as-is.
 Prepare to get covered in crab juice!
+Visit Happy Crab here.

 9. Lilli Putt